 Yes, You Need to be on Youtube

 Youtube is in a class all its own among social networks.
 People watch more video now than ever, and the numbers rise every year.
-We’re becoming a society of viewers rather than readers, and Youtube makes it possible to carry on specialized conversations with your target audience that don’t fit well into advertising.
-Youtube gives you a platform to demonstrate products, showcase life in the workplace, share your special industry knowledge and generally put a face and personality with your brand.
+We’re becoming a society of viewers rather than readers.
+Youtube makes it possible to carry on conversations with your target audience that don’t fit well into advertising.
+It gives you a platform to show products, showcase workplace life, and puts a face to your brand.

 Youtube is free, easy to use, and a great place to pump up your SEO because Google tends to favor video when it sends its bots out to crawl around the web and see what looks interesting and relevant.